top of page

 Omega 3 Are polyunsaturated fats (or "healthy fats") you get from certain foods or supplements.
 You body is unable to make them internally and require external sources.
 They are important for every cell in your body; they give you energy; and they help keep your heart, lungs, blood vessels, and immune system working optimally.
 SMASH fish are the highest food sources of Omega 3 fatty acids.

 Osteoporosis A bone disease that develops when bone mineral density and bone mass decreases, or when the quality or structure of bone changes.
 This can lead to a decrease in bone strength that can increase the risk of broken bones (fractures).
-Causes can include pregnancy, nutrient defiencies and certain medications.
+Causes can include pregnancy, nutrient deficiencies and certain medications.

 Prebiotic A type of non-digestible fibre that serves as food source for beneficial bacteria and other microbes within your body, promoting their growth and activity.
 Prebiotics are typically found in various plant-based foods and help improve gut health and overall well-being.
 Foods rich in prebiotics include garlic, onions, leeks, asparagus, bananas, and whole grains.